Ben-Kerman/immersive/doc/card-export.md

 substitutions before being exported.
 These are defined in the entries `definition_substitutions` and `sentence_substitutions` of the target config.

+`sentence_substitutions` are applied when selecting a subtitle line, `definition_substitutions` before the definition is added to the note immediately before it is sent to Anki.

 Both those entries expect a multiline value, with each line representing a substitution, e.g. this is what the default value of `sentence_substitutions` would look like in a config file: